patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 [**Start Sketch design training**](/training/design) <i class="ws-content-blueArrow fas fa-arrow-right pf-v5-u-mx-sm"></i>

 ### Spacers
 The layout for all visual elements in Patternfly is determined by spacers.
-The spacers are used as padding between elements to ensure consistent layout and placement of components into a design that adhere to PatternFly guidelines.
+The spacers are used as padding between elements to ensure consistent layout and placement of components into a design that adheres to PatternFly guidelines.
 All symbols in the symbol library and templates have been made using spacers which are built-in to ensure correct use of elements.

 The [template library](https://www.sketch.com/s/729c2eee-e8b6-4fcd-8a79-f6faa8c30f89) also contains examples of spacer use to clarify where elements should be placed within a given page or design.
 These templates have been created in a way that reduces a user’s need to think about spacers.
 An example of a Login form template can be seen here with different sized spacers - demonstrated by their different colors - used to separate each symbol/component within the layout.